-If you intend to interrupt attendance for more than one semester, you must file an application for Academic Leave, which can be granted for up to two semesters.
+If you intend to interrupt attendance for more than one semester, you must file an application for Academic Leave, which can be granted for up to two semesters with the possibility of renewal for one additional year.
 Granting Academic Leave is routine, but if you do not file for a Leave of Absence, you will need to reapply for admission.
 If you are readmitted, you will be subject to the catalog requirements in force (including any new requirements) when you return to your studies.
+Graduate students who have advanced to candidacy must maintain continuous enrollment.